yousef50300/docs/README.md

 ## Installation

-Switch to the repo folder
+Switch to the project folder

-    cd laravel-realworld-example-app
+    cd project-folder

 Install all the dependencies using composer

     composer install

-Copy the example env file and make the required configuration changes in the .env file

-    cp .env.example .env

-Generate a new application key

-    php artisan key:generate

 Generate a new JWT authentication secret key